smithy-lang/smithy-python/designs/ssdk.md

 is not specifically delegated to the application developer is generated at build time.

-*Modern* - The SSDK will make use of the latest python features, including type hints and async.
-The minimal python version is expected to be 3.10 but may be increased to 3.11 if introduces sufficiently important features.
+*Modern* - The SSDK will make use of the latest Python features, including type hints and async.
+The minimal Python version is expected to be 3.10 but may be increased to 3.11 if it introduces sufficiently important features.

-## Higher-level API
+## High-level API

-The python SSDK will have an interface that is very familiar to customers who have used frameworks like flask or sanic.
+The Python SSDK will have an interface that is very familiar to customers who have used frameworks like [Flask](https://flask.palletsprojects.com/en/2.0.x/) or [Sanic](https://sanic.readthedocs.io/en/stable/).
 Customers will create a service object and use it to decorate operation implementations.
 For example:

 ```python